Arguments are made all the time in defense of the “harmlessness” of pornography.

 The trouble with these statements?
-They’re misinformed and wildly uneducated.
+They’re usually pretty misinformed.
 Pornography’s harmful effects on the brain, relationships, and society are shocking and sad.
-For instance, there is building evidence that links child exploitation and the adult entertainment industry.
-Does that sound harmless to you?
+For instance, there is building evidence that links child exploitation and the mainstream adult entertainment industry.

-Here’s a sad fact: every single day, children are filmed or photographed while they’re sexually abused in order to create content that is then distributed for entertainment and arousal worldwide.
-The exploitation of minors is not discriminated by age, gender, or social status and the victims are all too often abused by someone they know and trust.
-Seriously, is there anything more heartbreaking?
+Every single day, children are filmed or photographed while they’re sexually abused in order to create content that is then distributed for entertainment and arousal worldwide.
+The exploitation of minors is not discriminated by age, gender, or social status, and the victims are all too often abused by someone they know and trust.

-The question is: why has child exploitation become so widespread and normalized?
-While the answer is no doubt deep and complex, the adult entertainment industry isn’t exactly blameless, here.
+The question is: why has child exploitation become such a global issue and so normalized?
+While the answer is more complex, part of it is that the adult entertainment industry isn’t exactly blameless, here.

-Claiming to be a harmless porn consumer may sound acceptable, but even mainstream content normalizes the exploitation of children, and no matter someone’s intentions, that’s not acceptable.
+Claiming to be a harmless porn consumer may sound acceptable, but even mainstream content normalizes the exploitation of children, and no matter content creators’ intentions, that’s not acceptable.

 As internet pornography has evolved to become more extreme, so has the sexual preferences of its consumers.
-Genres that weren’t necessarily the top choice twenty years ago are now the most sought-after materials.
+Genres that weren’t necessarily the top choice twenty years ago are now some of the most sought-after materials.
 Words like “teen” now appear as one of the top search terms on popular porn sites, year after year.
-“Actors” portray underage tweens—or, for all the consumer knows, they are underage—and are often shown in a scenario where they are taken advantage of by an older male, which is clearly glorifying illegal and unacceptable situations.
-How is this sexy?
+Performers portray underage tweens—or, for all the consumer knows, they are underage—and are often shown in a scenario where they are taken advantage of by an older male, which normalizes illegal and unacceptable situations.

 Research has shown that our brains learn better when they’re sexually aroused and countless studies have shown porn’s effects on rewiring people’s sexual template.
-“Normal,” softcore porn may be the consumer’s original genre of choice, but clicking from performer to performer, image to image, changes more than just what’s on the computer screen; it changes the brain as well.
-Because of this research, it’s safe to assume that consuming explicit material depicting underage teens is convinces the consumer to think that sex with teens is an acceptable fantasy, or worse, that it’s sexy.
+“Normal,” softcore porn may be the consumer’s original genre of choice, but clicking from performer to performer, image to image, changes more than just what’s on the computer screen; it can change the consumer’s arousal template as well.

 Animated porn, like the crazy popular hentai porn that originated in Japan, has the ability to portray unrealistic or illegal scenes without any of the roadblocks that come with recording real footage.
 After all, with animation, you can create people to look and act however you want.

 Because the bodies aren’t real, cartoon porn can show completely unrealistic people and animals in acts of extreme sexual violence as a form of sexual entertainment.
 A sub-genre of hentai called Lolicon is intended to make the subject of sexual attraction look like a young girl—or even a toddler.
 The children are often portrayed as frightened or resisting, and even sometimes are depicted to be enjoying the sexual abuse.
-Even if the consumer does not initially look for pictures of young girls, chances are, that they can eventually stumble across them.
+Even if the consumer does not initially look for pictures of young girls in the hentai world, chances are, they will eventually stumble across them.

-But wait, it gets worse—now consumers can act out their sexual fantasies through interactive games.
+And, what’s more, now consumers can act out their sexual fantasies through interactive games.
 These virtual worlds allow the player to wander through a little girl’s room, where they can then touch and strip her while she sleeps.
-Twisted and not cool.

-For some people, an interest in softcore porn will eventually evolve into a curiosity for more shocking and violent material—or in some more extreme cases, child pornography.
-Child pornography, or child sexual exploitation imagery, desensitizes the consumer to the harm against the children depicted, and it begins to normalize a sexual interest in children.
+Like we said before, for some people, an interest in softcore porn will eventually evolve into a curiosity for more shocking and violent material—or in some more extreme cases, child exploitation images.
+Child sexual abuse material (CSAM), or “child pornography” as it’s commonly known, desensitizes the consumer to the harm against the children depicted, and this content can begin to normalize a sexual interest in children.

 Why This Matters

 A child, any child, should never be at risk of exploitation because of the sexual interest of another.
 “Harmful” pornography all too often escalates into a rampant desire for more shocking material—even if that means a child was taken advantage of in the process of creating content.
-Even one child being exploited for the entertainment of another is too much.
+Even one child’s exploitation for the entertainment of another is too much.